 The market opens in early November, getting progressively more Christmassy in December.

 Your Christmas in Amsterdam would not be complete without seeing the massive 20 ft Christmas tree in front of the Royal Palace.
-Decorated with 40,000 bulbs, it’s a magical sight to get you into the festive mood.
-And don’t worry, the bulbs are all energy efficient LEDs so the environmental impact is minimal.
+Decorated with 40,000 bulbs, it’s a magical sight sure to get you in the festive mood.

-Everybody needs a bit of a sugar boost when they’ve been shopping, visiting museums, ice skating and sightseeing all day.
+Everyone needs a sugar boost after shopping, visiting museums, ice skating and sightseeing all day.
 Don't worry, there's no shortage of sugary snacks during Christmas in Amsterdam.
-Try traditional New Year treat, oliballen (deep-fried dough balls) or appelbeignets (deep-fried apple fritters) to warm you up.
+Try traditional New Year treats like oliballen (deep-fried dough balls) or appelbeignets (deep-fried apple fritters) to warm you up.

 You’ll also find chocolate letters (great for stocking fillers), pepernoten (square biscuits flavoured with aniseed, cinnamon or clove) and speculaas (spiced biscuits), traditionally eaten for Sinterklaas (St Nicholas’ day).